AnthonyArena95/Cyber-Kill-Chain/README.md

 - Pkexec allows an authorized user to execute a program as another user, the version number was checked and identified as pkexec version 0.105
 - Exploit-DB was checked for exploits associated with pkexec version 0.105 and the following was found:
   - https://www.exploit-db.com/exploits/50011
-  - This exploit, identified as CVE-2021-3560, allows a local attacker to gain elevated privileges by creating a new user with administrative rights and settings its password
+  - This exploit, identified as CVE-2021-3560, allows a local attacker to gain elevated privileges by creating a new user with administrative rights and setting its password
 - To download the exploit directly into the target host:

   ```bash